Nickolodeon98/Nickolodeon98/README.md

 Eager to reaching a deep hidden place where things on surface actually exist.

-Studied in the **University of Leeds**, a prestigious school as a member of Russell Group.
+Studied in the **University of Leeds**, a prestigious English school as a member of Russell Group.

 Based in **Incheon**, writing code snippets on a daily basis.